hasura/graphql-engine/docs/graphql/cloud/getting-started/cloud-databases/timescale-cloud.rst

 On the ``Services`` dashboard, click on your DB:

-.. thumbnail:: /img/graphql/cloud/existing-db/timescale/timescale-select-db.png
+.. thumbnail:: /img/graphql/cloud/cloud-dbs/timescale/select-db.png
    :alt: Select DB on Timescale
    :width: 1000px

 Scroll down to ``Allowed IP Addresses`` and click on ``Change``:

-.. thumbnail:: /img/graphql/cloud/existing-db/timescale/timescale-change-allowed-ip-addresses.png
+.. thumbnail:: /img/graphql/cloud/cloud-dbs/timescale/change-allowed-ip-addresses.png
    :alt: Change allowed IP addresses on Timescale
    :width: 1000px

-Add the Hasura IP address, click on the ``+`` and then click on ``Save changes``:
+Add the Hasura IP address that you copied in :ref:`step 1 <create_hasura_project_timescale>`, click on the ``+`` and then click on ``Save changes``:

-.. thumbnail:: /img/graphql/cloud/existing-db/timescale/timescale-add-hasura-ip.png
+.. thumbnail:: /img/graphql/cloud/cloud-dbs/timescale/add-hasura-ip.png
    :alt: Add the Hasura IP on Timescale
    :width: 500px

+.. _get_db_url_timescale:

 Step 4: Get the database connection URL
 ---------------------------------------